Thelymitra cyanapicata

-Thelymitra cyanapicata, commonly called the dark-tipped sun orchid, is a species of orchid that is endemic to South Australia.
+Thelymitra cyanapicata, commonly called dark-tipped sun orchid, is a species of orchid that is endemic to South Australia.
 It has a single fleshy, linear, channelled leaf and up to three small blue or pale purplish to maroon flowers with a dark purplish blue top of the anther.

 Description

 Thelymitra cyanapicata is a tuberous, perennial herb with a single erect, fleshy, channelled, linear leaf 120-220 mm long and 3-6 mm wide with a purplish base.
 Up to three blue or pale purplish to maroon flowers 12-18 mm wide are arranged on a flowering stem 150-300 mm tall.
 The sepals and petals are 5-9 mm long and 2.5-5 mm wide.
 The column is blue, 4-5 mm long and 2-2.5 mm wide.
 The lobe on the top of the anther is dark purplish blue, gently curved and the side lobes have almost spherical tufts of white hairs.
 Flowering occurs in October and November but the flowers are self-pollinating and open only on hot days.